Yemen: Agriculture

-Principal agricultural commodities produced in the nation include grain, vegetables, fruits, pulses, qat, coffee, cotton, dairy products, fish, livestock (sheep, goats, cattle, camels), and poultry.
+Principal agricultural commodities produced include grain, vegetables, fruits, pulses, qat, coffee, cotton, dairy products, fish, livestock (sheep, goats, cattle, camels), and poultry.
 Most Yemenis are employed in agriculture.
-However, the role of agricultural sector is limited due to the relatively low share of the sector in GDP and the large share of net food-buying households in Yemen (97%).
+However, the role of agricultural sector is limited by the relatively low share of the sector in GDP and the large share of net food-buying households (97%).
 Sorghum is the most common crop.
 Cotton and many fruit trees are also grown, with mangoes being the most valuable.

 A big problem in Yemen is the cultivation of Khat (or qat), a psychoactive plant that releases a stimulant when chewed, and accounts for up to 40 percent of the water drawn from the Sana'a Basin each year, and that figure is rising.
 Some agricultural practices are drying the Sana'a Basin and displaced vital crops, which has resulted in increasing food prices.
-Rising food prices, in turn, pushed an additional six percent of the country into poverty in 2008 alone.
-Efforts are being made by the government and Dawoodi Bohra community at Northern governorates of Yemen to replace qat with coffee plantations.
+Rising food prices, in turn, pushed an additional six percent of the country into poverty in 2008 alone, and led to food riots starting in 2008 in poorer cities.
+Efforts are being made by the government and Dawoodi Bohra community at northern governorates to replace qat with coffee plantations.

 Industry

-Yemen's industrial sector is centred on crude oil production and petroleum refining, food processing, handicrafts, small-scale production of cotton textiles and leather goods, aluminum products, commercial ship repair, cement, and natural gas production.
+The industrial sector is centred on crude oil production and petroleum refining, food processing, handicrafts, small-scale production of cotton textiles and leather goods, aluminum products, commercial ship repair, cement, and natural gas production.
 In 2013, Yemen had an industrial production growth rate of 4.8%.
 It also has large proven reserves of natural gas.
 Yemen's first liquified natural gas plant began production in October 2009.